-A Pittsburg teacher has a seven. vear-old pupil whose mind is very fertile in invention.
+A Pittsburg teacher has a seven. vear- old pupil whose mind is very fertile in invention.

-Seeing an expression of pain on his face as he raised his hand, she asked, 'What is it.
-Jamie?"
+Seeing an expression of pain on his face as he raised his hand, she asked, 'What is it, Jamie?''

-"I have such a bad headache I think f must go home," was the reply.
+"I have such a bad headache I think I must go home," was the reply.
 Putting her hand on his head, and finding it quite cool, she said, "I think it can't ache much, Jamie.
 You would better not go now."
-Jamie went back to his work, but soon his hand was raised again, and inquiry developed the fact that his tooth ached so severely that he felt he could not remain a moment long er.

-condition, once more assured him that the pain was only imaginary, and returned to her class.
+Jamie went back to his work, but soon his hand was raised again, and inquiry developed the fact that his tooth ached so severely that he felt he could not remain a moment longcondition, once more assured him that the pain was only imaginary, and returned to her class.

-the lesson when a wail from Jamie's seat caused her to go to him again and with some impatience she said, "Well, Jamie, what can it be this time?"
+She had just become absorbed in the lesson when a wail from Jamie's seat caused her to go to him again and with some impatience she said, "Well, Jamie, what can it be this

-down his cheeks, Jamie answered, "Its stomach-ache, and that's so far down you can't see it."-April Women's Home Companion.
+With tears in his eyes, and raining down his cheeks, Jamie answered, 'Its stomach-ache, and that's so far down you can't see it."-April Women's Home Companion.

-\diamond \diamond \diamond Low Rates to Florida.
+\diamond \diamond \diamond

+Low Rates to Florida.
 And return; also to many southern points Via the Big Four Route.
-Sel ling dates, March 3rd and 17th, April 7th and 21st.
+Selling dates, March 3rd and 17th, April 7th and 21st.
 Return limit 21 days For full information and particulars as to rates, tickets, limits, etc., call on Agents "Big Four Route," or ad- Harpoon hayfork, hoes, forks, shovdress the undersigned.